ejelome/react-tododo/README.md

   });
   ```

-- 5.1.9.
+- 5.1.11.
 The test runner automatically re-runs the test:

-  _This improved test should still **pass**, but with a more succint case insensitivity check with RegExp._
+  _This improved test should still **pass**, but with a more succinct case insensitivity check with RegExp._

 > **NOTES:**
 >